We often find that clients have:

 For the above reasons, it is sometimes necessary for us to spend some time scoping what work needs to be done by us.
 We often refer to this as a “Requirements Assessment”, “Requirements Gathering Exercise” or “Putting together a Legal Roadmap”.
 For a relatively low fee, we scope exactly what you need and when you need it.
 Part of this involves identifying the specific challenges that you face.
 We will ask you questions (sometimes using questionnaires) to gather information and help define the issues.

 We find this almost always saves the client money in the long run and reduces the overall fee.
 Planning is always a worthwhile exercise.
+We offer a few other assessments as well.

 Often the client, then engages us to provide the services we have scoped.
 But they don’t have to.
 If not, the client still has a great working plan or specification to help them select the service provider of their choice.
 Sometimes we recommend other people who are more suited to provide the service.
 We only do what we do well.